 As a teacher, you know how important it is to provide support and guidance to these students.
 The more familiar you are with recognizing and helping students with ADHD, the more likely they are to reach their academic potential and exhibit positive classroom behavior.

-In this article, we’ll define ADHD and note a few symptoms to look out for in your students.
-Then, we’ll discuss classroom management strategies and a few quick tips for supporting these students as a teacher.
+In this article, we will define ADHD and list a few symptoms to watch for in your students.
+Then we’ll discuss helpful classroom management strategies.

-What exactly is ADHD, and what are some causes of ADHD in children?
 Attention-deficit/hyperactivity disorder is a chronic condition that usually manifests in childhood and affects a child throughout their life.
 While symptoms vary based on a child’s personality, characteristics of ADHD usually involve difficulties staying focused, keeping organized, and controlling impulses.
-This can make it tough for a student to feel prepared and capable for school, particularly if they haven’t yet received treatment.

-Symptoms of ADHD may vary depending on the child’s age and how much treatment they’ve received.
+Symptoms of ADHD may vary depending on the child’s age and how much support they’ve received.
 For elementary school teachers, here are a few early signs of ADHD to look for:

 - Low self-control

 - Hyperactivity that interferes with a child’s ability to pay attention

 - Excessive talking with peers and difficulty staying quiet while working

 To learn more about ADHD signs and how these might present in the classroom—along with common misconceptions—use this video from ADDitude Magazine as a guide.